ddwalk77/FDIP/README.md

 - ### Goals of this Research
 The goal of this research is to use municipality incident history to predict future incident type and required staffing for each area.
-This information can be useful to fire departments for resource allocation allowing for proper staffing and equip- ment availability.
-For each area, utilizing the historical incident date and time, we should be able to make predictions on future incident requirements such as staff and equipment needs, the type of incident, and duration.
+This information can be useful to fire departments for resource allocation allowing for proper staffing and equipment availability.
+For each area, utilizing the historical incident date and time, predictions on future incident requirements such as staff and equipment needs, the type of incident, and duration, should be possible.
 This information can be used to strategically place staff within the city in anticipation of an incident.

 ## Related Work
 Like crime prediction, fire prediction has been evaluated in many municipalities